Goorbergh/resampling_techniquesCPM/README.md

 This archive is structured as follows: The three main folders contain the different main parts of the study (case study and simulation study) and the accompanying documents.
 Each main folder contains a README.md file discribing the content of the folder (and its subfolders) and how to use this content to reproduce (a part of) the results.

+# Software
+Details of the software used for this study can be found in [this file](Software.txt).

 # License